 In 2015, Pete received the Quadrant Award from Quadrant AG, a global manufacturer and innovator in polymer materials science, for research he completed while at the Koch Institute at MIT.
 Pete has also been an NIH Fellow at the Whitehead Institute for Biomedical Research and a research fellow at Novartis Vaccines and Diagnostics.
 As a Howard Hughes Research Fellow at the University of Maryland, he was awarded the University Medal for his development of advanced technologies for oncology therapeutics.

-In his free time, Pete enjoys mountaineering, homebrewing beer and gardening with his daughters.
+In his free time, Pete enjoys mountaineering, homebrewing beer and gardening with his son and two daughters.